 You must be honest in answering the questions.
 Always err on the side of giving more information.

-Your fingerprints will be taken at a PSI testing center at the same time as your license examination.
+Your fingerprints will be taken at a PSI testing center if you pass the license exam.
 The fingerprints are processed through the Oregon State Police (OSP) and the Federal Bureau of Investigation (FBI).
 You will pay a fee directly to PSI to have your fingerprints taken and processed.
 Please contact PSI for the current fee.

 Fingerprints must be submitted digitally through PSI.